po1sigala/live/01-Class-Content/14-MVC-dev/README.md

 You will be employer-ready if you are able to:

-* Explain and implement MVC modularization in a full-stack web application
+* Explain and implement MVC modularization in a full-stack web application.

-* Explain the interactions between the Model, View, and Controller
+* Explain the interactions between the Model, View, and Controller.

-* Explain separation of concerns and its benefits
+* Explain separation of concerns and its benefits.

-* Render dynamic HTML using a template engine, like Handlebars.js
+* Render dynamic HTML using a template engine, like Handlebars.js.

-* Dynamically pass data to other helpers or components using built-in helpers
+* Dynamically pass data to other helpers or components using built-in helpers.

-* Use data serialization to simplify objects in order to work with necessary properties only
+* Simplify objects by using data serialization, to work with necessary properties only.

-* Implement template partials to reuse across multiple templates
+* Implement template partials to reuse across multiple templates.

-* Utilize custom helper functions to format data in a template.
+* Format data in a template by using custom helper functions.

 * Create and read a session on a server using `express-sessions`.